Find Your Perfect Policy: 866-843-5386

 Trustpilot

-As of January 2023, Trustpilot rates Omega 3.7 out of five stars.
-Though this is a lower score than those of other companies, many reviews praise Omega’s communication and responsiveness.
-Specifically, many four- and five-star reviews, which make up nearly three-quarters of the total reviews, report easy cancellations, quick issue resolutions, and overall helpfulness of Omega’s customer service representatives.4
+As of April 2024, Trustpilot rates Omega 3.9 out of five stars with 1,217 reviews.
+Many reviews on the site praise Omega’s communication and responsiveness.
+Specifically, many four- and five-star reviews, which make up nearly three-quarters of the total reviews, report quick issue resolutions, and overall helpfulness of Omega’s customer service representatives.5

 Mobile App